dxworks/scriptbee/docs/scripts/first_javascript_script.md

 Using the helper functions from `DxWorks.ScriptBee.Plugin.Api.HelperFunctions`, we can easily convert the projects to json and export them to a file.

-If every is ok, you should see the results in the console and the file outputs section.
+If everything is ok, you should see the results in the console and the file outputs section.